Sue Wilson Beffort

-Sue F. Wilson Beffort (born July 16, 1946) is a Republican politician who served in the New Mexico State Senate from 1997 to 2016.
+Sue F. Wilson Beffort (born July 16, 1946) is an American Republican politician who served in the New Mexico State Senate from 1997 to 2016.

 She was also the Republican nominee for Lt.
 Governor as the running mate of John Dendahl in 2006.
 Wilson Beffort has a bachelor's degree from Southern Methodist University.
 Her late husband, Steve Beffort, served as General Services Secretary under Republican Governor Gary Johnson.

 Wilson Beffort listed her occupation on the official New Mexico Legislature website as Employment Consultant.
 She joined the New Mexico State Senate in 1997 representing the 19th district.
 The district covered a swath of small communities in Bernalillo, Sandoval, Santa Fe, and Torrance Counties.
 She resigned from the senate on 29 July 2016.